dmamontov/graphql-mesh-to-datetime-transform/README.md

 ### Adding the Transform to GraphQL Mesh

-You need to include the Replace Config Transform in your GraphQL Mesh configuration file (usually .meshrc.yaml).
+You need to include the To Datetime Transform in your GraphQL Mesh configuration file (usually .meshrc.yaml).
 Below is an example configuration that demonstrates how to use this transform:

 ```yaml
 transforms: